 IFRS 16 has removed the distinction between finance and operating leases and requires lessees to recognize right-of-use assets and lease liabilities for all leases, subject to certain optional exceptions, on commencement of a lease.
-Under the new accounting policy, the nature of expenses related to those leases has changed from straight-line operating lease expense to a depreciation charge for the right-of-use assets and interest expense on the lease liabilities.
+Under the new accounting policy, the nature of expenses related to those leases has changed from straight-line operating lease expense to a depreciation charge for the right-to-use assets and interest expense on the lease liabilities.

-The Company elected to use the following exemptions on application of the new rules: lease contracts for which the lease terms ends within 12 months from the date of initial application; lease contracts for which the underlying asset is of low value; and short-term leases that have a lease term of 12 months or less.
-The Company has also elected to account for each lease component and any non-lease components as a single lease component.
+The Company elected to use the following exemptions on application of the new rules: lease contracts for which the lease ends within 12 months from the date of initial application; lease contracts for which the underlying asset is of low value; and short-term leases that have a lease term of 12 months or less.
 Leases of certain office equipment are considered of low value and have been excluded.
 The lease payments associated with these leases are recognized as an expense on a straight-line basis over the lease term.

-On initial application, the Company recorded right-of-use assets and a corresponding lease liability of \$3.8 million as of January 1, 2019, with no net impact on retained earnings.
+On initial application, the Company recorded right-to-use assets and a corresponding lease liability of \$3.8 million as of January 1, 2019, with no net impact on retained earnings.
 The lease liability was measured as the future lease payments discounted using a weighted average incremental borrowing rate at January 1, 2018 of 4.5%.
-During the quarter ended March 31, 2019, the Company expensed interest of \$42,000 and depreciation of \$170,000 compared to operating lease payments of \$147,000.

-Ancillary finance and other fee income and Other expenses increased by \$871,000, as certain lessor costs, including property taxes that are paid by the lessee to the lessor are required to be presented gross in the unaudited condensed consolidated interim statements of income, prior year comparatives were not restated.
+Ancillary finance and other fee income and other expenses increased by \$1.7 million, as certain lessor costs, including property taxes that are paid by the lessee to the lessor are required to be presented gross in the unaudited condensed consolidated interim statements of income, prior year comparatives were not restated.
 The estimated receivable for property taxes has been reclassified to Finance receivables from Other assets, the prior period balance has not been reclassified.